Home /

 Custom routes are explicit

 The package only auto-generates the default Next.js route at /api/docs/mcp.
-If you choose a custom route, keep that path in docs.config and add the matching route file manually so the app and the MCP client point at the same endpoint.
+If you choose a custom route, keep that path in docs.config and update the framework public forwarder so the app and the MCP client point at the same endpoint.

 Example custom Next.js route: